 An example of a module is one which contains data with the:

-addresses and
+name, addresses and phone number

 of people or organizations, plus a collection of functions to manipulate these names, addresses and phone numbers.